 The best way to protect your endpoints from attackers is to identify and stop the attack before it ever starts.
 By using enterprise endpoint security solutions, you can use field-proven AI to inspect any application attempting to execute on an endpoint before it executes.
 Within milliseconds, the machine learning model running on the endpoint determines if the executable is malicious or safe.
 If malicious, the executable is blocked from running, thwarting the attacker’s attempt to compromise the endpoint.

 Scripts are quickly becoming the tool of choice for many attackers for several reasons.
 First, for novice attackers, malicious scripts are readily available in the cybercrime underworld, which makes it easy to find one that meets the attacker’s needs.
-Additionally, scripts are often difficult for some security products to detect, as there are many non-threat uses for scripts.
+Additionally, scripts are often difficult for some endpoint security providers and products to detect, as there are many non-threat uses for scripts.
 With AI-based endpoint security solutions, you get built-in script protection, meaning you maintain full control of when and where scripts are run in your environment, reducing the chances that an attacker can use this attack vector to cause harm to your business.

 Malicious Email Attachments